NTLx/NTLxWiKi/BioInfo/Snakemake/benchmark.md

 Max_rss: 21.00G
 ```

-> As you can see, the benchmark file of Snakemake was named `*.benchmark` by default (for me), so you can modify the script to fit your own workflow.
+> - As you can see, the benchmark file of Snakemake was named `*.benchmark` by default (for me), so you can modify the script to fit your own workflow.
+> - Further more, checking input benchmark file list was suggested.

 # Source